hackerlank/LudumDare/README.md

 LudumDare
 =========

-some ludumdare basic code I might use if I'd join the comp
+some ludumdare basic code I might use if I'd join the comp.
+DO NOT COPY ANY CODE!